GUIDE TO FREQUENTLY ASKED QUESTIONS (FAQS)

 In 2012, she was chosen as one of the five Asian representatives for Moleskine’s Modern Nomads and was included in its exhibition of travel writers’ kits where some of her travel paraphernalia were shown on display.
 She was the only featured travel writer from the Philippines, the others were from Hong Kong, Taiwan, Singapore, and Malaysia.

-She was formerly a Contributing Editor in Smile, the in-flight magazine of Cebu Pacific Air, and was also a part-time writer for Philippine Tatler.
+She was formerly a Contributing Editor in Smile, the in-flight magazine of Cebu Pacific Air.

 She never takes off her writer’s hat even when on vacation since she believes that anything can be turned into a story.
 View Nikka’s portfolio at www.nikkasarthou.com.